getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

 let cloudid = null; // Object | Cloudi of the project let id = 56; // Number | The ID of the filter.
 let permissionId = 56; // Number | The ID of the share permission.
-apiInstance.cloudidRestApi3FilterIdPermissionPermissionIdDelete(cloudid, id, permissionId, (error, data, response) => {
+apiInstance.filterIdPermissionPermissionIdDelete(cloudid, id, permissionId, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {